courses meeting the training requirement to obtain a license to carry a handgun from the texas department of public safety

 You can read more about my background here.
 I am one of the few LTC instructors in the state that is also a licensed attorney.
 We will spend time on the subject matter required by DPS.
 You will learn from both lecture and by participating in scenario based training using non-firing blue guns.
 Students report they learn the material much quicker and have a better grasp of it after participating in scenarios.

 I limit class sizes to six people to help ensure safety on the range as well as to give students ample opportunities to ask questions.

 In addition, I can also provide the course at your home or workplace for a flat fee.
 This is a good option for a group of friends who wish to take the class together.

 A few details to help you prepare for this:

-You can use any gun you want, provided it’s a 32 caliber or larger.
+You can use any gun you want, and effective September 1, 2017, any caliber you want.
 If you plan on bringing your own gun, please email me the specifics about it (manufacturer, model number, caliber).
 For safety reasons, you may be required to shoot one of my guns instead of the one you plan to bring.